Ella Emhoff

-Ella Rose Emhoff (born May 29, 1999) is an American artist and fashion designer.
+Ella Rose Emhoff (born May 29, 1999) is an American model, artist, fashion designer, and LGBTQ rights activist.
 As the daughter of former U.S. Second Gentleman Doug Emhoff and stepdaughter of former Vice President Kamala Harris, she was a member of the Second Family of the United States from 2021 to 2025.

 Early life and education

 Emhoff was born to Douglas Emhoff, an entertainment lawyer, and Kerstin Emhoff (née Mackin), a film producer.
 She was named after the jazz singer Ella Fitzgerald.
 Although her father is Jewish, Judaism is "not something she grew up with".
 Her parents divorced in 2008, when she was 9 years old.

 In August 2014, when she was 15, her father married Kamala Harris, a lawyer then serving as Attorney General of California.
 Emhoff and her brother coined the term "Momala" for their stepmother.
 Emhoff, whose family members belong to the Democratic Party, was raised around politics.
 She and her family, as supporters of same-sex marriage in California, were active in fighting against the 2008 California Proposition 8.
 In 2016, when she was 17, her stepmother was elected to the United States Senate, representing California.

 In 2017, Emhoff graduated from Wildwood School, where she was a member of the swimming and basketball teams.
 She was a student at the Parsons School of Design in New York City, where she majored in fine arts with a concentrated focus in apparel and textiles and graduated in 2021.